eduardogspereira/docs_test/docs/source/website_truffala/entering_truffala.rst

 .. image:: ../static/changepass.png
 	:align: center

-On this screen, you'll need to insert your **currently password**, you **new password** and the **confirmation**.
+On this screen, you'll need to insert your **currently password**, your **new password** and the **confirmation**.

 .. image:: ../static/changepass_screen.png
 	:align: center

-If it has no error, after you click apply you receive a message that the **Password was successfully update** and it's your new password for use in Truffala.
+If it has no error, after you click apply you receive a message that the **Password was successfully update** and it will be your new password for use in Truffala.